Thomas Agni of Lentini: Bishop and archbishop

 It was probably Thomas who prevailed on the High Court to adopt a policy of neutrality in the Mongols' war against the Mamluk Sultanate and to allow the Mamluk troops to pass through the kingdom to fight off the Mongols.
 This proved catastrophic for the kingdom because they came to be completely encircled by the Mamluks following the latter's victory against the Mongols.
 Afterwards Thomas and the other clergy mediated peace between the Venetian and Genoese communities in Acre, the capital of the rump kingdom, though their war continued elsewhere in the Latin East for years to come.

 James Pantaleon was elected pope in 1261 and took the name Urban IV.
 As his successor in the patriarchate of Jerusalem he appointed William of Agen.
 While William stayed in Europe, Thomas's position remained unchanged.
 In order to spare William the familiar humiliation of being outranked by a suffragan, the pope ordered Thomas to return to Europe in September 1263.
-Yet the pope did resent Thomas, and appointed him his vicar in Rome and had him preach a crusade against King Manfred of Sicily.
+Yet the pope did not resent Thomas, and appointed him his vicar in Rome and had him preach a crusade against King Manfred of Sicily.
 Thomas stayed in Europe after the death of Urban IV and the election of Clement IV in 1264.
 Charles of Anjou deposed Manfred and became king of Sicily in 1266.
 Thomas was appointed archbishop of Cosenza by Clement IV on April 18, 1267.